shoungruf/leetcode/readme.md

-Codes have written done in JS!
+Codes are written in JS!